Atlantic: How Pope Francis Misunderstands the World

 The answer is obviously complex.
 If by “capitalism” is meant an economic system which recognizes the fundamental and positive role of business, the market, private property, and the resulting responsibility for the means of production as well as free creativity in the economic sector, then the answer is certainly in the affirmative, even though it would perhaps be more appropriate to speak of a “business economy,” “market economy,” or simply “free economy.”
 But if by “capitalism” is meant a system in which freedom in the economic sector is not circumscribed within a strong juridical framework which places it at the service of human freedom in its totality and which sees it as a particular aspect of that freedom, the core of which is ethical and religious, then the reply is certainly negative.
 (Centesimus Annus, 42)

-I don’t find Pope Francis saying a great deal different although his emphasis may be a little different.
+I don't find Pope Francis saying a great deal different, although his emphasis may be slightly different.
 We need to remember that John Paul II ministered under the tyranny of Soviet Communism while Francis did so under the tyranny of right-wing dictatorship.
 These differences are surely a factor.

 The part that does trouble me some, as it does with an overwhelming number of religious figures who speak to economic issues, is a distorted picture of what is happening in the world.
-It isn’t what is said.
-It’s what’s missing.
-For the past century or two we have been living through the most astonishing surge in human flourishing in history.
-That reality needs to be brought into discussion every bit as much as the challenges and the injustices.
+It isn't what is said.
+It's what's missing.
+For the past century or two, we have been living through the most astonishing surge in human flourishing in history.
+That reality needs to be discussed every bit as much as the challenges and the injustices.

-David Ropeik in How Risky Is It Really: Why Our Fears Don’t Always Match the Facts shows that we are innately inclined to fixate on threats and negative developments.
-People who do so aren’t stupid or ideological … they are human.
+David Ropeik, in How Risky Is It Really: Why Our Fears Don't Always Match the Facts, shows that we are innately inclined to fixate on threats and negative developments.
+People who do so aren't stupid or ideological … they are human.
 All of us do it.
-The inclination to focus on threats is instinctive and has served human beings well over millennia.
-But in the face of very complex issues we need to bring our concerns into perspective with more objective analysis.
-Otherwise we run the risk of doing more harm than good.
+The inclination to focus on threats is instinctive and has served humans well over millennia.
+But in the face of complex issues, we need to consider our concerns with more objective analysis.
+Otherwise, we run the risk of doing more harm than good.
 We need to approach problems with warm hearts and cool heads.

-I have some minor quibbles with Tupy in the article but it brings important balance.
-I’ve documented some similar factors in past series like American Social Indicators and World Social Indicators, two series I intend to update next year.
-I think the challenge is to hear the Pope’s important calls for inclusion of the poor and his warning against our propensity to justify indifference.
+I have some minor quibbles with Tupy in the article, but it brings important balance.
+I've documented similar factors in past series like American Social Indicators and World Social Indicators, two series I intend to update next year.
+The challenge is to hear the Pope's important calls for the inclusion of the poor and his warning against our propensity to justify indifference.
 Not heeding the Pope's warnings is also to misunderstand the world.
 But we need to heed the warnings with an informed understanding of what is unfolding in the world.
-Read the Atalantic article and see what you think.
+Read the Atlantic article and see what you think.

 Comments